What Happens After Completion? Your Post-Conveyancing Guide for 2026

 Register the Declaration of Trust (if Tenants in Common)

-If you are buying as tenants in common, it is really important you have a Declaration/Deed of Trust drawn up to reflect how you will be holding your share of the property.
-When you hold a property as tenants in common, each party owns a specific share of the property and, without alternative arrangement, the sale proceeds will be split in accordance with your share.
+If you are buying as tenants in common, it is really important that you have a Declaration/Deed of Trust drawn up to reflect how you will be holding your share of the property.
+When you hold a property as tenants in common, each party owns a specific share of the property and, without an alternative arrangement, the sale proceeds will be split in accordance with your share.

 When a Deed of Trust is registered at the Land Registry using a JO form (Joint Ownership), the following is noted against the title: